AdmiralRustyShackleford/blood-bowl-roster/README.md

 # blood-bowl-roster
-A roster management app for Blood Bowl
+A roster management app for Blood Bowl created as a means of learning Django